Overview

 VoiceBot inherits all lifecycle hooks from SingleRoomAgent and adds voice session handling on top.

 await start(room: RoomClient): Registers the bot as a voice-capable participant by setting"supports_voice": Trueand listening forvoice_callmessages.
-When a voice call is received, the bot joins a LiveKit breakout room and starts a real-time session.await stop(): Cancels any active voice sessions and disconnects cleanly from the room.- room property: Returns the active
+When a voice call is received, the bot joins a LiveKit breakout room and starts a real-time session.await stop(): Clears the room reference.
+Active voice sessions end when the LiveKit room disconnects (for example, when the caller hangs up).- room property: Returns the active

 RoomClient(inherited from SingleRoomAgent).